U.S. Packaging EPR Fee Calculator

 EPR fees are charged on the packaging you place on the market, so the most accurate way to estimate them is per SKU, built up from a packaging bill of materials.
 List every component of the SKU (primary container, closure, label, and any film or secondary packaging), record each component's material type and weight, multiply each weight by that material's state base rate per ton, and add the components together.
 Then apply any eco-modulation credit the SKU qualifies for to get the per-SKU fee.

 A per-SKU view shows which products and which components drive the most fee exposure, which is where packaging redesign pays off first.
-The per-SKU (bill of materials) calculator on the EPR Atlas homepage builds this up component by component and lets you compare a SKU against redesign scenarios side by side.
+The Per-Unit EPR Fee Calculator builds this up component by component and lets you compare a SKU against redesign scenarios side by side.

 Frequently asked questions